turingschool/try-turing/info-fe-be-fs/what-is-be/index.md

 ---
-title: What is Back End Engineering?
+title: What is Back End Development?
 layout: lesson
 ---

 <a href="../">Back to Lesson Home Page</a>

 [Back to What is Front End Development?](../what-is-fe)

+# What is Back End Development?

 In a broad sense, Back End engineering is concerned with managing and manipulating ​data​ (aka information).